JethroNatividad/Node-Express-Mongodb-Mongoose-Typescript-Swagger-Starter/README.md

-# Node Express Typescript MOngodb Mongoose Swagger Starter
+# Node Express Typescript Mongodb Mongoose Swagger Starter

 This is a simple boilerplate with CRUD